syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 And also the selection enable during the interaction.

 * An element can be selected by clicking that element.
-* When you select the elements in the diagram, the [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_SelectionChanged) event gets triggered and to do customization in this event.
+* When you select the elements in the diagram, the [SelectionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramEvents.html#Syncfusion_Blazor_Diagrams_DiagramEvents_SelectionChanged) event gets triggered to do customization in this event.

 ![Select](../images/node-select.gif)

 ## Drag

-A node can be drag at runtime by using the [Drag](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_Drag_System_Object_System_Double_System_Double_) method.
+A node can be dragged at runtime by using the [Drag](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_Drag_System_Object_System_Double_System_Double_) method.

 The following code explains how to drag the node by using the drag method.